 4.3.2 Schedule for requests for train paths outside the timetabling process (Ad-Hoc Requests)

-Where TOCs wish to obtain additional train paths or amend any of their existing paths, the Infrastructure Manager will endeavour to process such requests in line with the process used for Variations to the Working Timetable as set out in Condition D3 of the HS1 Network Code, and described in section 4.4.1 below.
+Where TOCs wish to obtain additional train paths or amend any of their existing paths, the Infrastructure Manager will endeavour to process such requests in line with the process used for Variations to the Working Timetable as set out in Condition D3 of the HS1 Network Code, and described in section 4.4.1.

 Where a TOC is seeking an additional train path in excess of the capacity it has reserved in its Framework Track Access Agreement or Track Access Agreement, a supplemental agreement would be required to grant the additional rights.
 If the supplemental agreement constituted a framework agreement under the Rail Regulations 2016 or amended the existing Framework Track Access Agreement, the Infrastructure Manager and the TOC would need to obtain the approval of the ORR.
-The response times for Train Operator Variation Requests are set out at para 3.3.6 of Part D of the Network Code.
+The response times for Train Operator Variation Requests are set out at Condition D3.3.6 of Part D of the Network Code.

-The procedures for scheduling planned and unforeseen maintenance work are in accordance with Part D3 of the HS1 Network Code, specifically the HS1 Ltd Variations (Paragraphs 3.4 and 3.5).
+The procedures for scheduling planned and unforeseen maintenance work are in accordance with Condition D3.3.6 of the HS1 Network Code, specifically the HS1 Ltd Variations (Conditions D3.4 and D3.5).

 Allocation Process